Jacques-André Mallet: Expedition to Lapland

 In April 1768, upon the recommendation of Lalande and Bernoulli, Mallet was invited to Russia by Catherine the Great and the Saint Petersburg Academy of Sciences to prepare to observe the 1769 transit of Venus from Ponoy, Lapland.
-He was accompanied by another Genevan astromer, Jean-Louis Pictet, whose own assignment was along the Umba.
+He was accompanied by another Genevan astronomer, Jean-Louis Pictet, whose own assignment was along the Umba.
 Others who were engaged to observe the transit include Stepan Rumovsky, Christian Mayer, and Christoph Euler, son of the mathematician Leonhard Euler.
 While in Saint Petersburg, readying themselves for their expedition north, Mallet and Pictet met with many members of high society, including Jean-Baptiste Charpentier and the Baron Stroganov, who, like Mallet, had been a pupil of Necker at the Geneva Academy.

 The transit of Venus occurred on 3 June 1769.
 From 76 points globally, astronomers and navigators, like James Cook in Tahiti, were charged with observing the rare phenomenon.

 Unfortunately for Mallet, rain obscured the transit, and he was only able to view its beginning.
 Despite the weather, he still managed to publish useful data regarding solar parallax, allowing for better estimation of the Earth-Sun distance by him and his colleagues.
 In December 1776, perhaps owing to his contributions in Lapland, Mallet was awarded honorary membership in the Saint Petersburg Academy of Sciences.